brwnj/smoove-nf/README.md

 ### `--project`

-Names the results directory within `--outdir` and acts as the file prefix for merged and squared sites.
+Acts as the file prefix for merged and squared sites.

+* Default: 'sites'

 ```
 nextflow run brwnj/smoove-nf --project SRP1234